oban-bg/oban/README.md

 use Oban.Worker, unique: [period: 300, states: [:available, :scheduled, :executing]]
 ```

-#### Stronger Guarantees
+#### Strong Guarantees

-Oban's unique job support is built on a client side read/write cycle.
-That makes
-it subject to duplicate writes if two transactions are started simultaneously.
-If you _absolutely must_ ensure that a duplicate job isn't inserted then you
+Unique jobs are guaranteed through transactional locks and database queries:
-will have to make use of unique constraints within the database.
+they _do not_ rely on unique constraints in the database.
+This makes uniquness
-`Oban.insert/2,4` will handle unique constraints safely through upsert support.
+entirely configurable by application code, without the need for database
+migrations.

 #### Performance Note

-If your application makes heavy use of unique jobs you may want to add indexes
+If your application makes heavy use of unique jobs you may want to add an index
-on the `args` and `inserted_at` columns of the `oban_jobs` table.
-The other
+on the `args` column of the `oban_jobs` table.
+The other columns considered for
-columns considered for uniqueness are already covered by indexes.
+uniqueness are already covered by indexes.

 ### Periodic Jobs